kiranz/just-api/docs/docs/features.md

 ## Spec dependencies

-This is probably one of best features of Just-API.

-Just-API allows testing APIs in flow, where one request depends on response data from another request.
-This is really useful when you are testing complex transaction APIs etc.
+Just-API allows testing APIs in a flow, where one request depends on response data from another request.
+This is really useful when you are testing complex transaction APIs.

 ### Running dependencies